tremor-rs/tremor-runtime/README.md

 #### Test data

 The test data is read from the `demo/data/data.json.xz` file.
-This file needs to contain 1 event (in this case a valid JSON object) per line and be compressed with `xz`.
+This file needs to contain 1 event (in this case, a valid JSON object) per line and be compressed with `xz`.

 #### Benchmark Framework